How do I clean the oven naturally? Find 4 ways to clean an oven without baking soda.

 3. How to Clean The Oven With Salt

-Make a paste using salt, baking soda, and water.
+Make a paste using salt and water.
 Ideally, you will use the same amount of each ingredient.

-Now apply a generous amount of the paste on the walls and bottom of the oven.
+Now apply a generous amount of the paste to the walls and bottom of the oven.
 You can use it to clean stainless steel racks and glass doors, as well.

 Allow the paste to work for a few hours.
 If there is still grime leave the paste overnight.

 Does it work?
-This recipe works great to clean the microwave, but if your oven has burnt-on food or grease, you might have to do some scrubbing to get rid of all dirt.
+This recipe works best on fresh oven stains but if your oven has burnt-on food or grease, you might have to do some scrubbing to get rid of all dirt.

 If the grime persists switch on the oven for one hour.
 Wipe it with a cloth and repeat if necessary.